MP Estate Planning UK

 Life Insurance Policies

-Key benefits of life insurance policies in inheritance tax planning include:
+Key benefits of life insurance policies written in trust:

-• Can provide a lump sum to cover inheritance tax liabilities
+• Can provide a lump sum specifically earmarked to cover any IHT liability on other estate assets

-By considering these strategies, you can effectively minimise the inheritance tax burden on your estate.
-It’s always advisable to consult with estate planning professionals to tailor these strategies to your specific circumstances.
+By considering these strategies together, you can build a comprehensive plan to minimise the inheritance tax burden on your estate.
+The law — like medicine — is broad, and you wouldn’t want your GP doing surgery.
+It’s always advisable to consult with a specialist estate planning professional to tailor these strategies to your specific circumstances.

 A minimalist, architectural illustration showcasing inheritance tax planning strategies.
 In the foreground, a silhouetted figure stands before a sleek, modern building, symbolic of estate planning.
 The middle ground features abstract shapes and lines, representing the various legal and financial instruments used to mitigate inheritance tax.
 The background is a softly blurred, muted color palette, creating a sense of sophistication and professionalism.
 The lighting is cool and directional, casting subtle shadows that add depth and dimension to the scene.
 The overall aesthetic is clean, elegant, and conveys a sense of control and strategy in navigating the complexities of inheritance tax.